 Relationship Counselling in North West London and Central London W1

-In 2016 I added a new location and I can now offer couples counselling in Central London from a practice in W1 close to Oxford Circus.
-I will be working from The Mind Body Practice every Thursday.
+I offer couples counselling in Central London from a practice in W1 close to Marylebone High Street.
+I work from The Mind Body Practice every Thursday.

-As a couples counsellor I offer relationship counselling to same-sex and heterosexual individuals and couples and my clients come from a wide range of different backgrounds, cultures and religions.
-I offer an impartial and empathic approach in a confidential and caring setting.
+I offer relationship counselling to same-sex and heterosexual individuals and couples and my clients come from a wide range of different backgrounds, cultures and religions.
+I take an impartial and empathic approach in a confidential and caring setting.

-I believe that we all want the best relationship we can possibly have but unfortunately we are often left disappointed and let down.
+I believe we all want the best relationship we can possibly have but we are, unfortunately, often left disappointed and let down.
 Relationship therapy can offer couples an opportunity to discuss and understand more clearly what is not working and help them work towards making changes that will enhance a partnership.

 With this in mind I often integrate Emotionally Focused Therapy (EFT) into my work.
 This process helps make sense of relationship distress and helps clients understand and change negative patterns into more secure and safe connections.
 By using a series of steps that were developed by Dr Susan Johnson in Canada, couples learn to reconnect and work towards a stronger emotional bond.

-A relationship doesn't need to be in crisis to come for counselling.
+A relationship doesn't need to be in crisis to for you to come for counselling.
 Having the space to think and reflect on what we want from our lives and relationships with an experienced couples counsellor can really help to clarify and facilitate change.

 In support of thinking and reflecting, I write regular blogs exploring the different issues that arise in couples' relationships.
 My new blog discusses"The Effect of Lockdown on the Therapist and the Client ."
 Please click here to go to my Blog page where you can read more.

 "Who would have thought that at the beginning of March when lockdown started and we were all in a state of shock, that three months later we would all still be coming to terms with this global pandemic and the unknown implications for the future.